SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 in the middle of the call to ``update(with:)`` while the data was temporarily invalid.
-This doesn't occur with Swift actors because they only allow one operation on their state at a time and that code can only be interrupted in places where ``await`` marks a suspension point.
+This doesn't occur with Swift actors because they only allow one operation on their state at a time, and because that code can be interrupted only in places where ``await`` marks a suspension point.

 If you try to access those properties from outside the actor, like you would with an instance of a class,